-The Gramm-Leach-Bliley Act (GLBA) is a United States federal law that regulates the companies designated as “financial institutions” on how they handle their customer’s nonpublic personal information or NPI.
-GLBA mandates financial institutions to ensure the security, confidentiality, and integrity of their customer’s NPI including names, addresses, phone numbers, bank statement, social security number, credit history, etc. It also obligates financial institutions to notify the customers about their information-sharing practices and inform customers of their right to “opt-out” if they don't wish their information to be shared with third-party affiliates.
+The Gramm-Leach-Bliley Act (GLBA) is a United States federal law that regulates the companies designated as "financial institutions" on how they handle their customer's nonpublic personal information or NPI.
+GLBA mandates financial institutions to ensure the security, confidentiality, and integrity of their customer's NPI including names, addresses, phone numbers, bank statements, social security numbers, credit history, etc. It also obligates financial institutions to notify customers about their information-sharing practices and inform customers of their right to "opt out" if they don't wish their information to be shared with third-party affiliates.
 The Federal Trade Commission (FTC) enforces compliance with GLBA.

 GLBA is also known as -